-Ask them to find one company in their country from each sector that incorporates green jobs and present it.
+Find one company in your country from each sector that incorporates green jobs and present it.

 Example of companies with Green Jobs:

 - APPLE dedicated in removing harmful substances from product designs and developing safer substitutes. - IKEA uses natural resources and cutting down on energy consumption.
 The packaging has always been compact to reduce the amount of cardboard used. - Beyond Meat uses plant-based materials to produce food products that taste like meat, but have lower carbon footprint and overall environmental impact as compared to real meat products.